stretchr/testify/README.md

 Supported go versions
 ==================

-We support the four major Go versions, which are 1.8, 1.9, 1.10, and 1.11 at the moment.
+We support the three major Go versions, which are 1.9, 1.10, and 1.11 at the moment.

 ------
 Contributing
 ============